EternityForest/EmberOS/README.md

 Change /sketch/hostname to the name you want to give it.
 You can now access it as hostname.local

+If you need to "factory reset" an image, just delete and copy from rootfs /sketch to the sketch partition.

+If you need to update or install new software to the system itself, just SSH in and use `sudo mount -o remount,rw /` to remount the root as writable, do your work, and reboot.

+Note that this won't affect home dirs, they have a separate tmpfs.

+### Kaithem

 Go to https://hostname.local:8001, and ignore the security warnings you will get(You're on a private network, right?)

 You can now use it as any other Kaithem instance.
 Look at the example module to get started.
 Anything you create gets saved back to that /sketch partition.

-If you need to "factory reset" an image, just delete and copy from sketch_template.

-If you need to update or install new software to the system itself, just SSH in and use `sudo mount -o remount,rw /` to remount the root as writable, do your work, and reboot.
+### The Home Dir

+/home/pi is in a tmpfs, but /home/pi/persist is bound to /sketch/home/pi.

+The contents of /home/pi/persist/.home_template are copied to /home/pi after the tmpfs is mounted.

+Folders like Downloads and Pictures are symlinked into the persist dir

+### Other user's home dirs

+Other users home dirs won't be set up like this unless you do it manually, EmberOS is mostly designed with Pi as the only non-system user.